leaf-node/open_alert_viewer/README.md

 Other dependencies use a variety of permissive licenses.
 See `LICENSE.txt`.

-Aside from Open Alert Viewer itself, neither Open Alert Viewer nor okaycode.dev LLC are endorsed by, nor affiliated with, the owners of the software referenced in this app, this app's source code, and its documentation.
+Aside from Open Alert Viewer itself, neither Open Alert Viewer nor OK Code Studio LLC are endorsed by, nor affiliated with, the owners of the software referenced in this app, this app's source code, and its documentation.